X017/x017/README.md

 - My name is Parsa(x017) Mohammadian
 # My Work
 - i Like to work on backend side of projects so mostly of my work is on Models/Databases Apis etc...
-- currently improving my programming skills on websites like codewars and leetcode (mostly codewars)
+- currently improving my programming/problem solving skills on websites like codewars and leetcode (mostly codewars)